Founded by Ross and Juli Triffit, Eclipse Handcrafted Furniture have been

 The timber in each Eclipse dining table has its own signature and story

 to tell.
-Ross and Julie love the fact that most of the timber used
+We love the fact that many of the timbers used to make a

-Ross and Juilie have over thirty years experience in the
+Ross and Juili have well over thirty years experience in the

 furniture industry.
 Adopting a small scale 'boutique' approach to

-furniture production and retail, Ross and Juilie aim to provide customers
+furniture production and retail.
+The team at Eclipse aim to provide

-with an individual and tailored service.
-Eclipse employs nine
+customers with an individual and tailored service.
+Eclipse employs

-craftsmen at different levels in their Wagga Wagga based factory.
-Each
+nine craftsmen at different levels in their Wagga Wagga based factory.

-craftsman is dedicated and passionate in the work they do and they strive
+Each craftsman is dedicated and passionate in the work they do and they

 Exposing Nature's Secrets.